Women Refusing to Be Erased

 Buck v.
 Bell was considered a victory for America's eugenics movement, an early 20th century school of thought that emphasized biological determinism and actively sought to "breed out" traits that were considered undesirable.

 Forced sterilization of Native Americans persisted into the 1970s and 1980s, with many young women unknowingly receiving tubal ligations when they were getting appendectomies.
 It’s estimated that as many as 25-50 percent of Native American women were sterilized between 1970 and 1976.
-Forced sterilization programs are also part of Puerto Rico’s history, where sterilization rates are said to be the highest in the world.

 Mexican American women were sterilized under duress while giving birth at Los Angeles County-USC Medical Center in the 1960s and 1970s.